 Things you can do to protect your home from burglars

 The 2015/16 crime statistics revealed by Cambridgeshire Constabulary reported over 600 burglary cases across the county an increase of 130 on 2014/15.
+But Cambridge crime statistics on burglary are alarming.
 I read frequent headlines in the Cambridge News about local burglaries and thefts.
-With the average house in Cambridge valued at nearly £400,000 and the average salary £31, 000, Cambridge is tempting for burglars.
+With the average house in Cambridge valued at nearly £400,000 and the average salary of £31, 000, Cambridge is tempting for burglars.

 20 tips from scuseme

 FACT: 47% of burglaries are spur of the moment and not pre-planned, they’re opportunistic.
 If a potential intruder happens to walk past your property, don’t be an easy target.

 2. Use timers to switch lights and radios on and off when you’re not at home.

 3. Install outside lighting with infrared motion sensors

 FACT: Most burglars will try the front door to start, then the first floor window, then the back door, followed by the garage and the basement.
 Burglars will look for ‘hidden’ spare keys or simply kick the door in or remove it from the hinges.
 Don’t make access easy.

 4. Replace rotted door frames with new, solid wood.

 5. Use door and window locks – deadbolt locks, bars on windows, and pin locks in sash windows.